AnnaM-Salamon/blossom-yoga-studio/README.md

 - __Navigation Bar__

   - Featured on all four pages, the full responsive navigation bar includes links  to Home page, About us, Classes, Join us, Find us page and is identical in each page to allow for easy navigation.
-  - This section allows to navigate between pages  by eliminating the need for users to rely on the "back" button .
+  - This section allows to navigate between pages  by eliminating the need for users to rely on the "back" button.
 It can  greatly simplify browsing experience.
   - Find us link takes the user to Footer with social links.

 ![Nav Bar](media/logo_nav_bar.png)